-Here I am, looking a bit delirious while hiking the Jagged Ridge Trail on southern-most island.
+Here I am, looking a bit disheveled while hiking the Jagged Ridge Trail on southern-most island.

 In university, I studied Asian art history for a semester.
 This scene reminds me of the traditional ink landscape paintings on scrolls, depicting floating clouds among jagged cliffs.
 Those scrolls come to life on this island.